AlistairCurd/PERPL-Python3/README.md

     `mamba create -n perpl python=3.11`

+2. Activate the environment:

+    e.g., `mamba activate perpl`

-2. Navigate to your copy of this repository, then
+4. Navigate to your copy of this repository, then

     `pip install .`